 3) CRUISE DOWN THE TENNESSEE RIVER

-Get out on the Tennessee River and relax on a lunch, dinner or sightseeing cruise aboard the Southern Belle Riverboat; head into the Tennessee River Gorge on the Tennessee Aquarium’s River Gorge Explorer; tour the city and river on the Chattanooga Ducks, an authentic WWII amphibious landing craft; or relax (and drink!) on the 14-passenger Chattanooga Cycleboats.
+Get out on the Tennessee River and relax on a lunch, dinner or sightseeing cruise aboard the Southern Belle Riverboat; tour the city and river on the Chattanooga Ducks, an authentic WWII amphibious landing craft.

 4) COOL YOUR JETS FROM SUMMER HEAT

 In the heart of the summer, you need to cool yourself off!
-Delve 260 feet below the ground to a nice 60 degrees while you discover the 145-foot Ruby Falls; splash down the stairs in the cascading water at The Passage; jump into the interactive water fountains in Coolidge Park; or try out the new thrilling Winnie 500 racing slides at Lake Winnepesaukah’s SoakYa! water park.
+Delve 260 feet below the ground to a nice 60 degrees while you discover the 145-foot Ruby Falls; jump into the interactive water fountains in Coolidge Park; or try out the new thrilling Winnie 500 racing slides at Lake Winnepesaukah’s SoakYa! water park.

 5) INDULGE YOUR INNER FOODIE

 Chattanooga’s chefs are constantly raising the bar with their culinary creations, taking flavors and textures to the next level.
 Follow celebs Alton Brown and Rachel Ray’s recommendations for incredible dining at Easy Bistro, St. John’s, The Meeting Place, and Back Inn Café.
-For more gastronomic delights visit Alleia, Flying Squirrel, Clyde’s, FEED & Co., or STIR.
+For more gastronomic delights visit Alleia, Flying Squirrel, Hi-Fi Clyde’s, FEED Co.
+Table & Tavern, or STIR.
 Take a tour and then enjoy a taste of the South at the Chattanooga Whiskey Experimental Distillery or the Georgia Winery.